Discover Austin: Austin City Limits Music Festival - Episode 21

 In this episode of Discover Austin, we head to Zilker Park for the Austin City Limits Music Festival.
 Six days over two weekends, over 400,000 of your "closest friends," and all the live music you can imagine makes ACL an experience not to be missed.
 Also, you can watch additional Discover Austin episodes on our YouTube page.
 Click that subscribe button so you don’t miss our latest episodes.

-You might notice a quick glimpse of a prior episode’s topic: Moonlight Tower
+You might notice a quick glimpse of a prior episode's topic: Moonlight Towers

-Greetings, I’m Craig Smyser.
+Greetings, I’m Craig Smyser with RE/MAX Capital City.
 Early each fall, one of Austin’s most popular and notable events takes place at Zilker Park.
 This episode of Discover Austin is all about the Austin City Limits Music Festival.

 Commonly referred to as ACL, the Austin City Limits Music Festival is an epic event that takes place for six days, over two long weekends.
 There are eight stages, over 125 performances, and well over 400,000 enthusiastic music lovers in attendance.
 ACL is essentially a giant party in a park, complete with all the live music you can possible pack into a full weekend.
 It’s a lot of music in a compact area so you can enjoy a whole variety of genres without having to go very far between bands.
 A list of some past headliners is long but I will highlight Paul McCartney, Jay Z, Willie Nelson, the Dave Matthews Band, and Pearl Jam.
 But there are also local bands, niche groups, and lesser known artists that you can enjoy.
 Originally held in 2002, the first year had 67 bands playing over two days with 42,000 fans in attendance.
 Because it borrows its name from the popular TV show Austin City Limits, the first year really benefited from the goodwill ACL has both within the music industry and Austin itself.